f4gkr/libgkr4gpu/README.md

          }
 ```

-- The exact number of samples added to the active channels in a function of the FFT size and the (input sample rate)/(output sample rate) ratio.
+- The exact number of samples added to the active channels is a function of the FFT size and the (input sample rate)/(output sample rate) ratio.
 - One can retrieve the outputs via the **get** method, returning a CF32Block structure.
 Note that a *CF32BlockAlloc* alloc function is included in [datatypes.h](src/datatypes.h).
 This function returns **aligned alloc**.

 ``` c++